 I recently stayed at a privately owned 1 bed apartment with my daughter.
 We booked through Airbnb although you can also book directly with the resort.

-Our apartment at the Ocean Villas resort
+Our apartment at the Ocean Villas Da Nang

-Our apartment was more of a studio than a flat, the open plan design and bright décor meant it felt spacious rather than cramped and it was plenty big enough for my daughter and I.
+Our apartment was more of a studio than a flat.
+The open plan design and bright décor meant it felt spacious rather than cramped.
+And it was plenty big enough for my daughter and I.

 The main room contained a large and very comfy bed.
 There was also a dining table that could seat 5, a desk and large seating area.